MrOtherGuy/fx-autoconfig/readme.md

 ### import heads-up

 **Note for .uc.mjs scripts!**
 Because your script is running in its own module scope within a window the module imported with an `import` statement above is NOT the same instance of the object as what you would get automatically via `_ucUtils`.
-The methods within are the same, but since it is a different object it's internal properties have not been initialized by `boot.sys.mjs` so some functionality is missing.
+The methods within are the same, but since it is a different object its internal properties have not been initialized by `boot.sys.mjs` so some functionality is missing - such as access to custom script info via `.getScriptData()`

 You can instead use ChromeUtils to import the same object from the global object: